peej/lumberjack-keyboard/guide.md

 ### Stabilizers

 If you are using 2u keys and want to use key stabilizers, fix them to the board before inserting the switches.

+If you are using screw in stabilizers, be aware that the screws can cause a short to the unused switch pads for the 1u keys.
+To avoid this, use plastic washers or electrical tape under the screws to isolate them from the PCB.

 ### Trim switch legs